SerpAPI Alternative in 2026 — fastCRW [Search + Scrape, Single Binary, Self-Host]

 - One API beats two.
 Once an agent does search-then-read, running SerpAPI plus a separate scraper (ScrapingBee, ZenRows, a homegrown Playwright fleet) means two SDKs, two rate limits, two billing surfaces, and two failure modes. fastCRW collapses both into one Firecrawl-compatible web scraping API.

 - Per-search pricing compounds.
-SerpAPI's tiered pricing (around $50/mo entry, scaling up sharply per 1k searches) makes sense for SEO tools that run a fixed query budget.
+SerpAPI's tiered pricing (around $50/mo entry, scaling up sharply per 1k searches; as cited above) makes sense for SEO tools that run a fixed query budget.
 It is awkward for an agent whose query volume is a function of user traffic. fastCRW's flat credits, plus a self-host option, make cost a function of infrastructure.

 - Self-hosting becomes a hard requirement.
 Teams in regulated industries, on-prem deployments, or sovereign-cloud setups cannot send queries through a third-party SERP API.
 SerpAPI has no self-host path. fastCRW ships as a single AGPL-3.0 binary that runs on any Linux box.